babelouest/ulfius/README.md

  * get the value corresponding to the specified key in the u_map
  * return NULL if no match found
  * search is case sensitive
- * returned value must be freed after use
+ * returned value must be free'd after use
  */
 char * u_map_get(const struct _u_map * u_map, const const char * key);